Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 Here’s what this looks like when executed properly:

 A membership creator was making $24,000/month from 480 members at $50 each.
-Working 48 hours per week.
-Spending 31 hours on member support, community management, and “engagement.”
+Working 48 hours per week and spending 31 hours on member support, community management, and “engagement.”

 Only 8 hours weekly on content creation (the thing that brought in new members).